ltcRandomwalk/NESA/README.md

 ```

 This Python script automatically generates training set and test set using the provided data.
-Every two epoches, the loss values will be printed to `stdout`, and a set of trained parameters is stored in `~/NESA/src/neuro/neuroanalysis/SimilarityCalculator/model`.
+Every two epochs, the loss values will be printed to `stdout`, and a set of trained parameters is stored in `~/NESA/src/neuro/neuroanalysis/SimilarityCalculator/model`.
-It is named with `my_model<n>.pth`, where n is the number of epoches of the training process.
+It is named with `my_model<n>.pth`, where n is the number of epochs of the training process.
 Therefore, the training script will generate a sequence of models.
 You can pick one based on the loss values.
 You can modify the `learning_rate` hyperparameter at the top of `alias_label.py` to help do better training.